zulfiqaralimir/Win-Sys-Utility/Commands/Removing unwanted Software.md

 - **`| iex`**: This pipes (`|`) the downloaded script directly into the `iex` (Invoke-Expression) command, which executes the script.

 ### Usage:
-This command is typically used to download and execute a script that "debloats" a Windows system, removing unnecessary or unwanted software and settings to streamline the system.
-This is often done to optimize performance and free up resources.
+This command is typically used to download and execute a script that "debloats" a Windows system, **removing unnecessary or unwanted software and settings to streamline the system**.
+This is often done to **optimize performance** and free up resources.